 Within a fairly short time guard, long haul trucking, and depot maintenance units formed throughout the U. S. Zone.
 They became an integral part of the U. S. Zone fabric.
 Many Army dependent children of the 1950s can recall armed Labor Service guards in their black uniforms and light blue helmet liners patrolling the school grounds.

 Now, some 14 years after formation of the service, a staff officer was suggesting disestablishing the service to help meet developing fiscal constraint.
-The command determined to move forward on the proposal.
+Budget pressures were such that the command determined to move forward on the proposal.

-The commander of one of the major service center headquarters, a USAREUR unit, with 3,000 men serving in guard, long haul and depot maintenance units under its authority received the direction to start the process of deactivating the labor service units controlled by the center.
+The commander of one of the major service center headquarters, a USAREUR unit in the Kaiserslautern area, with 3,000 men serving in guard, long haul and depot maintenance units under its authority, received the direction to start the process of deactivating the labor service units controlled by the center.
 Minimum financing to support transition would be available.

 The above said, to do the transition properly the loyal officers and men of the Labor Service for their long years of dedication to mission deserved the best transition possible.
 That is how the center headquarters commander chose to approach the task.
 In his mind no stone would be left unturned engaging the German community in the area to find jobs and positions for the officers and men of the labor Service units controlled by the center.
 He would do the right thing and obtain employment in the economy for every Labor Service man.